korfriend/VizMotive-WickedEngine/README.md

 	- "VizEngineAPIs.h" for main COM-based high-end APIs
  	- "VizComponentAPIs.h" for data structures referring to Wicked Engine components
 - New scene structure based on actors and their components and systems
+	- Camera having renderer (as a canvas) with transform system
  	- Mesh actor having mesh component (w/ external material component) with transform system
 	- Particle actor having emitter component (w/ internal material component) with transform system
 	- (TO DO) Volume actor having volume component (w/ external material having OTF) with transform system